Google Chrome users urged to remove the app after hacking - ExBulletin

 Google claims it’s working hard to protect its users, but cyber experts say it’s time to leave Chrome behind.

-This year, the company published a blog post on September 24th with the latest information on a series of security flaws.
+This year, the company published a blog post on September 24 with the latest information on a range of security flaws.

 The post confirmed that Chrome’s 11th “zero-day” exploit of the year was discovered, affecting Linux, macOS, and Windows users.

-Forbes reported that this classification meant that hackers could take advantage of the flaws before the tech giant fixed it, significantly increasing the threat.
+Forbes reported that this classification significantly increased the threat, meaning that hackers could take advantage of the flaws before the tech giant fixed them.

-Google reportedly obscured the details of the hack to protect users after employees in the company discovered the flaw.
+Google reportedly obscured the hacking details to protect users after employees in the company discovered the flaw.

 According to Forbes, it was revealed just weeks after Google admitted that it “accidentally” allowed millions of users to track secrets.

-At the heart of Google’s latest tracking issue is a new Chrome API rollout that detects and reports that users are “idle” or not actively using the device.
+At the heart of Google’s latest tracking issues is the new Chrome API rollout, which detects and reports that users are “idle” or not actively using the device.

 Google defended this feature from criticism by security experts that it could easily be exploited by malicious sites seeking sensitive information.

-“This feature is expected to be used only on a small number of sites, but sites need to ask for user permission to access this data,” Google told Forbes.
+“This feature is expected to be used only by a small number of sites, but sites need to ask for user permission to access this data,” Google told Forbes.

-“It’s built with privacy in mind and helps messaging applications deliver notifications only to the device you’re currently using.”
+“It’s built with privacy in mind and helps messaging applications deliver notifications only to the device they’re currently using.”

 This article was originally published by The Sun and has been reproduced with permission.